microsoft/pxt-microbit/docs/lessons/counter.md

 * [quiz](/lessons/counter/quiz)
 * [quiz answers](/lessons/counter/quiz-answers)

-## Prior learning and the place of lesson in scheme of work
+## Prior learning and lesson level

 Learn how to create a **variable** to keep track of the current count.
 We will be learning how to create a counter app using a variable and simple commands, such as on button pressed, and show number.